DaniMori/yos-award/output/Form.md

 -   [*Benefits*]{.underline}*: What benefits were realised (to date) through this initiative, and for whom?*

-    Within the different projects related to the research group, we work daily with researchers and professionals living abroad.
-This need for international synchronization has given rise to a considerable need to use a tool capable of tracking exchanges between researchers more comprehensively.
-    Having a history of changes and different proposals established is not only useful within our group but also for the whole scientific community.
-Indeed, reproducibility is nowadays one of the major points of research.
-Giving the researcher a detailed path of what has been done in a study brings transparency and fidelity.
-As a concrete example, in the "RESPONDproject", we have already published open-access manuscripts to inform mental and occupational health policies for vulnerable populations during the COVID-19 pandemic, especially HCWs.
+As a leading international research group and a World Health Organization's collaborating centre, we work daily with researchers and professionals living abroad.
+This requires tools that help tracking exchanges between labs in a comprehensive way, such as statistical code, manuscript drafts, or meeting minutes.
+By taking this approach, we have not only foster a stronger open science practice within our lab, but also across different research consortia in the European Union (EU).
+This may potentially spread through different institutes in the region and improve reproducibility rates for the whole research community.For example,in the EU-funded project RESPOND, we have already published open-access manuscripts to inform mental and occupational health policies for vulnerable populations during the COVID-19 pandemic, especially HCWs.
 Soon, we will report the RCT results and make the code available.
 This will allow researchers to have full access not only to the results of the study but also to how the study developed.

 -   [*Lessons learnt*]{.underline}*: What knowledge have you gained (so far) through your work?*

 In the context of the COVID-19 pandemic, preprints increased, journals had open-access policies, etc. In a rapidly changing world, with the climate crisis, wars, etc., research should (and will) move rapidly and collaboratively.
 This requires training and collaboration, which is why we apply for this grant.
 One of the main benefits of developing this practice is having a complete history accessible to all.
 This increases the transparency of a study and facilitates communication.
 Moreover, it is an interesting tool for the researcher himself.
 Indeed, having this history allowed us to keep in writing what was done, what worked but also what led to an error.
 This written trace allowed us to save time and avoid reproducing the same mistake while understanding why.
 Also, when we want to remember the previous steps and what has already been done by our peers, it is easy to navigate within it once familiar with the platform and find this information.

 <!--# blank field, 321 words -->